vrnetlab/vrnetlab/xrv/README.md

 Usage
 -----
 The container must be `--privileged` to start KVM.
-It needs `--net=host` for configuring network devices in the main system namespace.
-In this example we set the numeric-id to 96 which means the router will get 10.0.0.96/24 and 2001:db8::96/24 configured on its management interface.
-The management interface is attached to the Linux bridge called "vr-mgmt", which if it doesn't exist will be created.
 ```
-docker run -d --privileged --net=host vr-xrv --numeric-id 96 --mgmt-bridge vr-mgmt --username Marco --password Polo
+docker run -d --privileged --name my-xrv-router vr-xrv
 ```
 It takes about 150 seconds for the virtual router to start and after this we can login over SSH / NETCONF with the specified credentials.